 *One trip departure date only.
-You may be interested in our women’s tour with the same itinerary in July.
+You may be interested in our women’s tour .

 on the edge of Europe conjures up remoteness, mystery and true wilderness, a place to be embraced and no moment of it’s spectacles missed.
 As different as these islands are from the mainland they are even more surprisingly different from each other: The stark moorlands of Lewis give way to the rugged hills of Harris followed by the island scattered Uists with their endless white sandy beaches and turquoise waters.
 The Isle of Barra, a small rocky outpost is the most southerly of the inhabited islands.